azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     - Table Name: Set to **TrendingSentiment**

     - Select **Authorize** (if not already authorized).
 This will authorize the connection to your Power BI account.
-When prompted in the popup window, enter the account credentials you used to create your Power BI account in [Before the Hands-on Lab, Task 1](#task-1-provision-power-bi).
+When prompted in the popup window, enter the account credentials you used to create your Power BI account in the Before the Hands-on Lab exercise.
 You may have to enter your Username and Password.

       ![The Power BI New output screen is shown configured.
 The Authorize connection has been clicked.](media/stream-analytics-second-pbi-output.png 'Power BI new output')